adkron/resume/resume.txt

 ### Binary Noggin, Owner/Developer - St. James, MO August 2013 - Present

-I work closely with customers as Agile practitioners to improve teams and products.
-I believe in building amazing software through an understanding of the “why” in the product.
+I work closely with customers as Agile an practitioner to improve teams and products.
+I believe in building the best software through an understanding of the “why” in the product.
 I find this “why” through constant communication and trust.
 Using test driven development and continuous delivery of working software that exceeds expectations and